- as the

 Stealth / bot circumvention

-If proxy is omitted, Firecrawl defaults to auto. auto retries with stealth proxies if a basic attempt fails, which may use more credits
+Firecrawl’s proxy mode controls bot circumvention (basic, stealth, or auto). auto retries with stealth proxies if a basic attempt fails, which may use more credits than basic-only scraping.

 How web_fetch uses Firecrawl